 I’ve chosen four different DMMs, ranging from the top of the range (with the aforementioned hundred uses) right down to simple (read: cheap) meter that should still cope with most of the average home mechanics needs.

 I’ll start with the most expensive and work down to the least.

-The 87-V (which actually means 87 Five) is one of the electrical industry’s leading go-to multimeter’s for many of the professionals – whether that’s as a contractor, electronic techie, master technician … this is the leading DMM, and has been for years.
+The 87-V (which actually means 87 Five) is one of the electrical industry’s leading go-to multimeter’s for many of the professionals – whether that’s as a contractor, electronic techie, master technician … this is the leading DMM and has been for years.

-This digital multimeter is designed and built in the USA, and has a lifetime warranty (and if you do damage it, most parts are available separately).
-The large digit display is great if you’re needing to leave the meter on the fender while probing around the car, apart from that, there is an option for a magnetic hanger – great idea for any mechanic.
+This digital multimeter is designed and built in the USA and has a lifetime warranty (and if you do damage it, most parts are available separately).
+The large digit display is great if you’re needing to leave the meter on the fender while probing around the car, apart from that, there is an option for a magnetic hanger – a great idea for any mechanic.

-The unit comes with: TL75 test leads, AC175 alligator clips, holster and the 80BK temperature probe.
+The unit comes with: TL75 test leads, AC175 alligator clips, holster, and the 80BK temperature probe.

 This again is designed for use within the electrical industry rather than purely automotive, and that’s noticeable with features like the non-contact voltage detection and True RMS, which helps to give accurate measurements (voltage & current) in noisy environments (we’re talking electrical noise).

 That aside, it makes a useful addition to any mechanics tool chest, and it’s priced well enough to offer great features without breaking the bank.
-The AM-530 can do the usual DMM measurements, but also adds in a built in flashlight (you’ll be surprised at just how often you’ll use it), and of course the voltage detection – not that useful with a vehicle, but that just means it’s a great all-rounder for use in the home also.
+The AM-530 can do the usual DMM measurements, but also adds in a built-in flashlight (you’ll be surprised at just how often you’ll use it), and of course the voltage detection – not that useful with a vehicle, but that just means it’s a great all-rounder for use in the home also.